-6. Courtesy Appointments
+7. Courtesy Appointments

-Occasionally the active academic involvement in this department by a faculty member from another department at Ohio State warrants the offer of a 0% FTE (courtesy) appointment in this department.
+Occasionally the active academic involvement in this department by a tenure-track, teaching, or professional practice faculty member from another department at Ohio State warrants the offer of a 0% FTE (courtesy) appointment in this department.
 Appropriate active involvement includes research collaboration, graduate student advising, teaching some or all of a course from time to time, or a combination of these.
 A courtesy appointment is made at the individual's current Ohio State rank, with promotion in rank recognized.
-People holding these appointments are listed as faculty in the Department of Art but are not eligible for tenure, may not vote at any level of governance, and may not participate in promotion and tenure matters in the department.
+People holding these appointments are listed as faculty in the Department of Art but are not eligible for tenure in the department, may not vote at any level of governance, and may not participate in promotion and tenure matters in the department.